-The area of Clonad Bog.

-- EPA IPC Licence Ref.
+- The area of Clonad Bog. - EPA IPC Licence Ref.
 P0503-01.
 As part of Condition 10.2 of this license, a rehabilitation plan must be prepared for permanent rehabilitation of the boglands within the licensed area.
-The key objective of 'rehabilitation', as required by this licence, is achieved by the environmental stabilisation of the bog. - The proposed Scheme (PCAS) includes enhanced measures which are designed to exceed/meet the standard stabilisation requirements as defined by the IPC Licence and to enhance the ecosystem services of Clonad Bog, in particular, optimising climate action benefits. - The local environmental conditions of this bog.
+The key objective of 'rehabilitation', as required by this licence, is achieved by the environmental stabilisation of the bog.

+- The proposed Scheme (PCAS) includes enhanced measures which are designed to exceed/meet the standard stabilisation requirements as defined by the IPC Licence and to enhance the ecosystem services of Clonad Bog, in particular, optimising climate action benefits. - The local environmental conditions of this bog.
 Clonad Bog has variable environmental characteristics with a range of residual peat depths, hydrology and topography.
-Part of the site large remnants of deep peats and is suited to deep peat re-wetting. - The key goals and outcomes of rehabilitation at this bog outlined above. - To minimise potential impacts on neighbouring land, some boundary drains around Clonad Bog will be left unblocked, as blocking boundary drains could affect adjacent land. - Other constraints including archaeology and the proposed Irish Water pipeline.
+Part of the site large remnants of deep peats and is suited to deep peat re-wetting. - The key goals and outcomes of rehabilitation at this bog outlined above. - To minimise potential impacts on neighbouring land, some boundary drains around Clonad Bog will be left unblocked, as blocking boundary drains could affect adjacent land. - Other constraints including archaeology and the proposed Irish Water pipeline. - Future land-use at Clonad has not been defined by Bord na Móna and is outside the scope of PCAS.
+Biodiversity and ecosystem services have been identified as the current primary land use.